 SKY High is a fun outdoor adventure and leadership program that provides an environment in which youth can build the healthy social skills that help develop personal, academic, and career potential.
 Youth will participate in workshops and fun activities that may include hiking, mountain biking, rope courses, camping and canoeing.
 The program works to address barriers to success through group and individual activities.

-For general information or referrals contact a youth advisor at:
+For general information or referrals contact:

 YMCA Welcome Village

 Edmonton AB T5H 0J3

 Phone: 780 426-9622